Concentrating Solar Power Projects

-Founded in 1977, SolarPACES now has 13 members: Algeria, Australia, Egypt, the European Commission, France, Germany, Israel, Mexico, South Africa, South Korea, Spain, Switzerland, and the United States.
+Founded in 1977, SolarPACES now has 19 members: Australia, Austria, Brazil, Chile, China, European Commission, France, Germany, Greece, Israel, Italy, Mexico, Morocco, Republic of Korea, South Africa, Spain, Switzerland, United Arab Emirates, and the United States of America.

 Working with member countries, SolarPACES—Solar Power and Chemical Energy Systems—has compiled data on concentrating solar power (CSP) projects around the world that have plants that are either operational, under construction, or under development.
 CSP technologies include parabolic trough, linear Fresnel reflector, power tower, and dish/engine systems.